lviriato/getcleandata/README.md

 1) run_script.R
 2) readtidy.R

 Script 1) is the script for the course project and produces 1 tidy data file (Tidy_UCI_Data.txt) as it's output.
+The tidy data file contains a summary of the average values for all the features in the original UCI data set (see URL to zipped data below) that contain either the "mean" or "std" text, representing the mean and standard deviation features.
+The tidy data file shows the data by Activity (6 values) and Subjects (1-30).

 Script 2) is here only for the convenience of the course markers so that they can load the resulting output file back into their R session using "source("readtidy.R")" and produce a data frame of that file called, "MyData".

 For script 1) to work, the data from the following URL must be loaded into the current working directory of R. https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+Once the files from the above zip file are in your working directory, along with the run_script.R script, excute the following commend in R or Rstudio.

+> source("run_script.R")

 Background:
 The details on this data set can be found at the following URL and in the feature_info.txt file in the main directory (UCI HAR Dataset) acquired from the above zip file.